hidro-iri/vrpn_client_ros/README.md

 ## Configuration

 The `vrpn_client_node` can be configured using a YAML file passed as a command-line argument.
-The configuration file specifies the VRPN server to connect to and the devices to receive data from.
-For each device, the configuration file should specify the device name and the name of the topic on which to publish pose data.
+The configuration file specifies the VRPN server to connect to.

 ## Launch files

-The package provides a launch file `vrpn_client.launch.py` that demonstrates how to launch the `vrpn_client_node` with a configuration file.
+The package provides a launch file `sample.launch.py` that demonstrates how to launch the `vrpn_client_node` with a configuration file.

 ## Nodes